KeigoAlexTanaka/js-react-introduction-and-props/README.md

 To get more hands on and in-depth down the React rabbit hole, let's keep going!

-_If you want to get an in-depth taste of what React is all about, [here's an introduction from React.js Conf 2015](https://www.youtube.com/watch?v=KVZ-P-ZI6W4&feature=youtu.be&t=510). (note: right click to open in a new tab!).
-We'd recommend starting around the 8:35 mark and watching until 16:30.
-This link is also in the Further Reading page at the end of the React module._
+_If you want to get an in-depth taste of what React is all about, [here's an introduction from React.js Conf 2015](https://www.youtube.com/watch?v=KVZ-P-ZI6W4&feature=youtu.be&t=510).
+We'd recommend starting around the 8:35 mark and watching until 16:30._

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Hello World exercise - You do!